niuiic/modern-neovim-configuration/README.md

 ## Screenshot

 Failed to record gif on sway, and some feature cannot be presented.
-Most of them can be found in section `Other Features`.
+You can find the complete features in `lua/plugins.lua`.

 ### Other Features